luk3yx/miniirc_discord/README.md

 Some formatting from IRC to Discord should be translated nicely, however more complex codes and formatting from Discord to IRC are currently not.

+Your bot will need to be able to request the "message content" intent for miniirc_discord to work properly.

 ### Stateless mode

 The `stateless_mode` keyword argument will instruct discord.py to disable the